The following is a sampling of exisiting information literacy learning objects that can be customized and/or embedded into online courses or webpages:

 - Assign this quick way for students to reflect on the actual level of their information skills.

-- Assign specific modules of this text-based, self-paced course covering all aspects of the research process (includes quizzes).
+- Assign specific modules of this text- and video-based, self-paced course covering all aspects of the research process (includes quizzes and a research portfolio).

 - Library Scavenger Hunt